hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 kubectl apply -f ../../ingress/ingress-rules-besu.yml
 ```

-Once complete, you should see an IP address listed under the `Ingres` section if you are using the Kubernetes Dashboard
+Once complete, you should see an IP address listed under the `Ingress` section if you are using the Kubernetes Dashboard
 or equivalent `kubectl` command.

 ![`k8s-ingress`](../../images/kubernetes-ingress-ip.png)